racheltong29/snapmap/README.md

 <img width="180" height="400" alt="image" src="https://github.com/user-attachments/assets/518cae0c-a189-4d33-920f-e70d8a702a77" />

 SnapMap is a location-based social platform that lets users explore the world through space and time.
 Users can capture photos, share them on a global map, and use Time Travel mode to view how places evolve across hours, days, months, and years.
+The idea is to crowdsource images from across the globe so that users can experience things across spacetime.

 The app combines real-time storytelling, historical archiving, and creative exploration into a single interactive experience.